rsmp-nordic/sxl-tools/README.md

   is not boolean and there is no predefined values to choose from.
   Enable using the -e flag
 * Typical usage:
-  Output to rsmp_schema: No extra options needed Output to rst-format for the SXL TLC specification: Use the -e flag (for "value") Output to yaml-format and back to Excel-format: Use the -e and -s flag
+  * Output to rsmp_schema: No extra options needed
+  * Output to rst-format for the SXL TLC specification: Use the -e flag (for "value")
+  * Output to yaml-format and back to Excel-format: Use the -e and -s flag

 Notes about yaml2xlsx
 ---------------------

 * Requires: gem install rubyXL
 * Needs an excel template
-* Prints extended version information if the following fields are present: constructor, reviewed, approved, created-date and rsmp-version id, version and date
+* Prints [extended information](#extended) if the fields are present
 * Since the "values" fields in alarms, statuses and commands cannot easily be converted from the SXL in Excel format, the "range" fields is also supported.